Loading…

 A Variable Structure Modulation Strategy to Suppress CMV and Reduce Switching Losses for UAV Electric Propulsion System

-It is well known that the electromagnetic compatibility and efficiency of UAV electric propulsion systems are related to the weight of electromagnetic filter and heat sink.
-So that, the weight of devices can be reduced by suppressing common mode voltages (CMV), and the reduce of switching losses is...
+It is well known that the electromagnetic compatibility and efficiency of UAV electric propulsion systems are related to the weight of electromagnetic filter and heat sink so that the weight of devices can be reduced by suppressing common mode voltages (CMVs), and the reduction in switching losses i...

 Saved in: